Introduction

 Operators act on a state space using HashMaps (Dictionaries) of operator products and values.

-For qubits, the operators represent
+For spins, the operators represent

 \[